shivamgupta88/ledger/README.md

 ## Contributing

 1. Ensure all journal entries balance (debits = credits)
-2. Add proper input validation for new endpoints
+2. Add input validation for new endpoints
-3. Include comprehensive error handling
+3. Include error handling
-4. Update API documentation for new features
+4. Update documentation for new features
-5. Test with the provided scenario before submitting

 ## License